vonandriedelapena/Seevings/README.md

 We use a virtual environment named `.venv` to isolate all project dependencies.

 ### A. Create Environment
+Open a PyCharm terminal.
 Run this command from the project root:

 ```bash
 python -m venv .venv